Anthropology Reaffirms its Top 10 Position in the Guardian University Guide

 Study human evolution and adaptation utilising our specialist osteology lab; plus the option to study in the USA.

-BA (Hons) Environmental Studies
+BA (Hons) Environmental Social Sciences

 We give you the unique opportunity to explore environmental issues from both social sciences and humanitities perspectives.